Kttra/BulkFileDelete/README.md

 # Bulk File Deleter

-This program is designed to delete files from a specified directory.
-It can be run from the command line and accepts a number of options to customize its behavior.
+This program is designed to delete files based on file type or name from a specified directory.

 ## Quick Rundown